sfikas/quaternion-fourier-convolution-matrix/README.md

         In quaternionic matrices, we have two distinct spectra, the left spectrum $\sigma_\ell(\cdot)$ and the right spectrum $\sigma_r(\cdot)$ , corresponding to forms $Ax = \lambda x$ and $Ax = x\lambda$ respectively.
         No known well-posed connection exists that relates the two spectra, and in general they can both be infinite sets.
         The literature focuses on right eigenvalues,
-        %as the left spectrum is more difficult or impossible to compute in general. as no general method exists to compute the left spectrum.
+        as no general method exists to compute the left spectrum.
         In this paper, our focus turns to the usefulness of the left spectrum, which we show how to compute efficiently in the %context of circulant structures.